karinagillian/Microsoft-template/README.md

 9	Documentary,Music,War	8.9
 10	Adventure,Drama,War	8.9

+***

-Benefits of investing in exisiting franchises & intellectual properties
+## Benefits of investing in exisiting franchises & intellectual properties
 ![Harry Potter](https://github.com/karinagillian/Microsoft-template/assets/152271088/64dd6122-4b76-42ff-9fd7-3731af8e2333)

-This graph clearly indictaes that across all the Harry Potter movies there was very little variation in production costs and with multiple movies staying within a similar budget.
+This graph clearly indicates that across all the Harry Potter movies there was very little variation in production costs and with multiple movies staying within a similar budget.
 However, the profits increased.
 This shows that the movie series was extremely popular and continued to draw a growing audience but Warner Brothers did not necessarily need to invest more money into the production of the films meaning a higher profit margin and ROI.

 ![giphy-5](https://github.com/karinagillian/Microsoft-template/assets/152271088/5ac224ca-49d5-4132-b50c-2f8c3818d6e8)

+***

 ## Repository Structure